SummaryRead the full fact sheet

 - in most indoor workplaces

-- within the grounds of, and at and within four metres of an entrance to, all Victorian childcare centres, kindergartens (or preschools) and primary and secondary schools
+- within the grounds of, and at and within 4 metres of an entrance to, all Victorian childcare centres, kindergartens (or preschools) and primary and secondary schools

-- at and within four metres of an entrance to children’s indoor play centres and Victoria public premises (which are all public hospitals and registered community health centres, and certain Victorian Government buildings)
+- at and within 4 metres of an entrance to children’s indoor play centres and Victorian public premises (all public hospitals and registered community health centres, and certain Victorian Government buildings)

-- in cars carrying children who are under 18 years of age
+- in cars carrying people who are under 18 years of age

 - at all of Victoria's patrolled beaches within 50 metres of a red and yellow flag

-- within ten metres of children's playground equipment
+- within 10 metres of outdoor children's playground equipment

 - within the outdoor areas of all public swimming pool complexes

-- within ten metres of outdoor sporting venues during under 18s events
+- within 10 metres of outdoor sporting venues during under 18s events and training sessions

 - in all areas of train stations, covered bus shelters, raised platform tram stops and all tram stop shelters